backube/volsync/docs/usage/kopia/multi-tenancy.rst

        sourceIdentity:
          sourceName: webapp-backup
          sourceNamespace: production
-         # sourcePVCName is optional - auto-discovered from ReplicationSource
+         # sourcePVCName is optional - auto-discovered but doesn't affect hostname
        # VolSync automatically:
        # 1. Fetches the ReplicationSource configuration
        # 2. Discovers the sourcePVC name from the source